BUSINESS VALUATION | VALUATION OF EQUITY SHARES

 How to Determine What Your Business Is Worth

-There are many reasons to have an up-to-date business valuation.
+There are many reasons to have an up-to-date business valuation or valuation of equity shares.
 For example:

 - You may need to sell the business due to retirement, health, divorce, or for family reasons.